 we have necessarily

 as $n\rightarrow\infty$.
-So, the above result improves the bound in \cite{arias-castro:11} by a $\log s$ factor.
-In light of the recent results in \cite{haupt:12} it seems plausible that this is a necessary and sufficient term.
+So, the above result improves the bound in Arias-Castro, Cand\`{e}s and Davenport \cite{arias-castro:11} by a $\log s$ factor.
+In light of the recent results in Haupt \textit{et al.} \cite{haupt:12}, it seems plausible that this is a necessary and sufficient term.
 However, a precise characterization of these limits remains an open problem.